 The IceCube collaboration is building a cubic kilometer neutrino telescope in the Antarctic ice.
 Since neutrinos are neutral, stable and weakly interacting, they are a unique probe to study the Universe at high energies and IceCube will be the most powerful tool available for observing them.
-The detector will be completed by 2011 and the construction goal is 80 strings with 4800 photomultipliers, which will detect the Cherenkov light emitted by the relativistic muons produced in the CC interactions of high-energy neutrinos.
-IceCube can also observe the cascades produced by CC $\nu_e$ and $\nu\tau$ interactions and NC interactions of any flavor.
+When completed by 2011, it will consist of 80 strings with 4800 photomultipliers which will detect the Cherenkov light emitted by the relativistic muons produced in the CC interactions of high-energy neutrinos.
+IceCube can also observe the cascades produced by CC ν_e and ν_τ interactions and NC interactions of any flavor.

-During the Austral summer 2006-07, a total of 22 strings were deployed and the detector is working smoothly.
+During the Austral summer 2006-07, a total of 22 strings have been already deployed and are smoothly working.
 In this paper we will study the data corresponding to the previous season, when 9 strings were installed.

 The scientific output of neutrino astronomy is very wide, including the search of dark matter and the observation of astrophysical neutrinos from a large variety of sources (gamma-ray bursts, active galactic nuclei, microquasars, etc.) Therefore, it is very important to study the background due to neutrinos from decay of pions and kaons produced by the interaction of cosmic rays in the atmosphere.
-Experiments like AMANDA [1] have measured the neutrino atmospheric spectrum up to ~100 TeV and IceCube will be able to explore the region where the prompt neutrino component (due to charmed meson decays) will dominate.
+Experiments like AMANDA [1] have extended the neutrino atmospheric spectrum up to $\sim 100 \text{ TeV}$ and IceCube will be able to explore the region where the prompt neutrino component (due to charmed meson decays) will dominate.
 The atmospheric muon background can be severely reduced by selecting only up-going events and imposing restrictive constrains in the quality of the reconstructed track.
-On the other hand, atmospheric neutrinos cannot be rejected in this way, so it is important to understand well the rates and spectrum of this background.
+On the other hand, atmospheric neutrinos cannot be be rejected in this way, so it is important to understand well the rates and spectrum of this background.

-A detailed study of the rates of the 9-string configuration of IceCube can be found in [2].
+A detailed study of the rates of the 9-string configuration of IceCube can be found somewhere else in these proceedings [2].
 In this paper, we will focus on the reconstruction of the energy spectrum.
 This spectrum cannot be reconstructed by just piling-up the energy of individual events because of two factors.
-First, the energy resolution is limited because we only see part of the muon energy (which in turn is only part of the neu-
+First, the energy resolution is limited because we only see part of the muon energy (which in turn is only part of the neutrino energy) and because the muon energy loss is stochastic.
+Second, the spectrum falls very quickly with energy (as $E^{-3.7}$), so the events for which the energy is overestimated would bury the events at higher energy, distorting the resulting spectrum.
+In order to overcome this problem, a different approach is needed: the unfolding techniques.